Receive news, offers and weekly results.

 What is the benefit of having more tickets with People's Postcode Lottery?

-Similarly, with our Daily Prizes and the Sunday 6,000 postcode giveaway, these fixed amount prizes are awarded by ticket - so the more tickets you play with, the more money you win.
+Similarly, with our Daily Prizes and Sunday prizes, these fixed amount prizes are awarded by ticket - so the more tickets you play with, the more money you win.

-Prize funds in the monthly £100,000 draw and the Postcode Millions draw are shared on a per-ticket basis.
+Prize funds in the Postcode Millions draw are shared on a per-ticket basis.
 The more tickets you play with, the greater your share of the total prize fund.

-In our monthly £100,000 draw and our Postcode Millions draws, a prize pot is allocated to one postcode area.
-Players in that postcode share the money according to how many tickets they have and their Postcode Million Points.
+In our Postcode Millions draws, a prize pot is allocated to one postcode sector.
+Players in that postcode sector share the money according to how many tickets they have and their Postcode Million Points.
 The more tickets you play with and the longer you've been playing (measured by Postcode Million Points), the more money you win.